redhat-performance/benchmark-runner/README.md

 # Benchmark-Runner

-This tool provides a lightweight and flexible framework for running benchmark workloads on Kubernetes/OpenShift, using Pods or VMs.
+This tool provides a lightweight and flexible framework for running benchmark workloads on Kubernetes/OpenShift, using Pods or VMs...

 This tool support the following workloads: